Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 With TVs though, trusting big brand names like Samsung or Sony often comes with a steep price.
 Television sets can range from overpriced to what were you thinking in no time.
 There is no better way to make your wife into a zealous rage than by attempting to explain how a 42” TV could possibly cost $2,000, when you’re supposed to be saving up with a baby on the way.
 I mean, really.
 Think of the children!

 Perhaps with the Sceptre E420BV-F120 42” LED-HDTV, picking a big brand name isn’t the best bet.
+However, if you wish to compare this to a big brand name, read our Sony X720E review.

 Related: For those who prefer Samsung TVs, read the Samsung Un65js8500 TV review

 The F120 has one of everything – cable/antenna, component, composite, S-video, VGA + audio, and even a USB, all on top of 5 HDMI inputs.
-This means you can hook up up-to 11 video sources into this TV at once, which is fabulous.
+This means you can hook up to 11 video sources into this TV at once, which is fabulous.
 It was for me during my testing, in which I had all of the following connected simultaneously: Playstation 3, Xbox 360, Wii, Apple TV, Logitech Revue, an OnLive microconsole, a desktop computer, a capture card, and occasionally my laptop.
 Every bit of hardware I had spewed across my media center had its place.

 Related: Have a look at the Sceptre 46 Inch E46hbv Fhdd 3D LED HDTV